shawnmckinney/apache-fortress-quickstart/README.md

 | Access Manager    | true                     | true                     | false                     | true

 -------------------------------------------------------------------------------
 ## SECTION VII.
-Understand the security policy of the Test Samples
+Understand the Security Policy of the Test Samples

 The policy being implemented by these test services represent a sample Web app comprised of three pages, each has buttons and links that are guarded by permissions.
 The permissions are granted to a particular user via their role activations.

-It's based on the [RBAC-ABAC Sammple](https://github.com/shawnmckinney/rbac-abac-sample) project.
+It's based on the [RBAC-ABAC Sample](https://github.com/shawnmckinney/rbac-abac-sample) project.

 #### 1. User-to-Role Assignment Table